moneroexamples/compile-monero-whonix/README.md

 IP address will be exposed to others in the Monero network.
 And this, might be not ideal situation for some.

 One way to overcome this problem is to run the node through Tor.
-And this can be done having the Monero node running inside the Whonix.
+And this can be done having the Monero node running inside the Whonix Workstation.

+Alternatively, one can use Tor through `torsocks` as explained [here](https://github.com/monero-project/bitmonero#using-tor).

 ## Preparation
  Assuming that you have Whonix setup into your VirtualBox, the first thing that